djreichel/clicky-game/README.md

 ![Image of Clicky Game](public/Clicky-3x2.jpg)

 **Submission on BCS**
 This assignment must be deployed. * Please submit both the deployed GitHub Pages link to your homework AND the link to the Github Repository!
-You can view the page here: [link to github.clicky-game](https://github.com/djreichel/clicky-game)
+You can view the page here: [github.clicky-game](https://github.com/djreichel/clicky-game)

 **Instructions**
 Create a new React application using Create React App.